Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Introduction

 Given the respective benefits and costs of each communications system, the state-of-the-art includes multiple studies that quantify the performance and the quality of TN and NTN under different assumptions, using simulations as well as real-world measurements.
 Focusing on terrestrial networks, there is extensive work related to the simulation of KPIs in the radio and network layers for 5G networks.
 For instance, Kang \textit{et al.} present an extensive simulation analysis of the feasibility of the upper mid-band for use in cellular networks~\cite{SOTA_THE_5G_1}.
 Iranmanesh \textit{et al.} study capacity improvement in 5G networks through mobile base stations located on drones~\cite{SOTA_THE_5G_2}.
 Vielhaus \textit{et al.} propose a system-level simulator, which allows realistic network deployments to be reproduced in simulation~\cite{SOTA_THE_5G_3}.
 Both theoretical advances and the development of simulators are fundamental to the practical deployment of cellular networks.
 From an experimental point of view, studies such as those by Aerts \textit{et~al.}~\cite{SOTA_PRA_5G_1} and Chiaraviglio \textit{et al.}~\cite{SOTA_PRA_5G_2} conduct empirical studies of the physical layer to determine the levels of electromagnetic fields generated by 5G deployments.
 Additionally, Mohebi~\textit{et~al.}~\cite{SOTA_PRA_5G_3} report network performance in terms of latency and throughput for commercial 5G networks.
-Concerning non-terrestrial networks, multiple efforts have been made in relation to stochastic theoretical modeling and simulation of satellite communication systems, such as the work of Jung \textit{et al.}~\cite{SOTA_THE_SAT_1} and Abdelsadek \textit{et al.}~\cite{SOTA_THE_SAT_2}.
+Concerning non-terrestrial networks, multiple efforts have been made in relation to stochastic theoretical modeling and simulation of satellite communication systems, such as the work of Jung \textit{et~al.}~\cite{SOTA_THE_SAT_1} and Abdelsadek \textit{et~al.}~\cite{SOTA_THE_SAT_2}.
 Focusing on experimental work, empirical performance evaluations of commercial global constellations have also recently begun to be explored, such as the examples in the work of Laniewski~\textit{et~al.}~\cite{SOTA_PRA_SAT_1, SOTA_PRA_SAT_2}.
-Note that due to the recent deployment of these networks, the experimental state-of-the-art related to NTN networks remains relatively scarce compared to both theoretical research in NTN and the extensive state-of-the-art on terrestrial networks.
+In addition, Pan \textit{et~al.}~\cite{SOTA_PAN_1,SOTA_PAN_2} have thoroughly characterized Starlink by analyzing its routing behavior, network architecture, and backbone infrastructure, as well as performance metrics acquired from terminals distributed worldwide.
+Similarly, Zhao \textit{et~al.}~\cite{SOTA_PAN_3} provide a cross-layer analysis of OneWeb ground architecture and the impact of traffic routing through the satellite network on network KPIs.
+Recent state-of-the-art has also evaluated the performance of NTN networks under different traffic patterns, focusing on the impact of transport-layer protocols.
+For instance, Careau~\textit{et~al.}~\cite{SOTA_TCPUDP_1} have performed a comparative analysis of TCP and UDP traffic over the Starlink network.
+Similarly, García~\textit{et~al.}~\cite{SOTA_TCPUDP_2} have studied several congestion control variants over Starlink, showing that protocol selection can strongly affect network performance.
+Note that due to the recent deployment of these networks, the experimental state-of-the-art related to NTN networks remains relatively scarce compared to the extensive state-of-the-art on terrestrial networks.
 Taking a step further and combining the fields described above, we have conducted preliminary studies jointly analyzing the performance of cellular networks and Starlink in rural areas~\cite{PW_1} and high-mobility environments along highways~\cite{PW_2}.